 • Describe how probability and sampling form the basis of statistical inference.

-• Analyse statistical inferences through hypotheses tests and analysis of variances and apply statistical models for forecasting and planning.
+• Analyse statistical inferences through hypothesis tests and analysis of variances and apply statistical models for forecasting and planning.

 • Describe statistical data in financial calculations and apply Excel as a data analysis tool.